Vanclief/i18n-pruner/README.md

 `-s | --source` is the path to the source file
-`-d | --destination` is the path to the destination file `-r | --read-only` is a flag that will prevent the program from saving changes and will only list the duplicate values
+`-d | --destination` is the path to the destination file `-r | --read-only` is a flag that will prevent the program from saving changes and will only list the duplicate values `-t | --translate` the language to translate the missing values to

 ## Instalation